 About Sadé Daniels

 Sadé Daniels is an award-winning spoken word artist, highly sought and gifted public speaker, and has amassed close to two decades of experience championing child welfare reform.
-Sadé has led groundbreaking social research on congregate care and its impact on foster and probation youth, expertly designed curriculum for child welfare professionals on best practices for empowerment-centered engagement and support, while being a dedicated practitioner and Lyrical Activist for transition-age youth & families within the foster care and probation system.
+Sadé has led groundbreaking social research on congregate care and its impact on foster and probation youth, expertly designed curriculum for child welfare professionals on best practices for empowerment-centered engagement and support, while being a dedicated practitioner and ‘Rhythmic Storytelling’ for transition-age youth & families within the foster care and probation system.

 Master of Social Welfare Graduation - University of California, Berkeley, 2017